 For nearly a century, Quincy Compressor has been a leading manufacturer of air compressors for a wide range of applications.
 From large-scale industrial operations to small garage setups, we sell compressors in a range of sizes to suit all types of uses.
 If you’re looking for an air compressor that can handle woodworking projects that involve 90 psi pneumatic tools, we’ve got you covered.
 Alternately, if you wish to install an air compressor in your garage for auto work, we have units that can power everything from pneumatic wrenches to paint sprayers.

 At Quincy, we strive to make tool use and their applications easier for all trades.
-Gone are the days where people need to endure hand, arm and body strain to accomplish tasks like drilling, nailing, sawing and assorted heavy-duty applications.
+Gone are the days when people need to endure hand, arm and body strain to accomplish tasks like drilling, nailing, sawing and assorted heavy-duty applications.
 With compressed-air powered tools and machinery, applications become as simple as holding and pointing tools at specific points of contact.
 Even tasks that would seem nearly impossible to perform — the unfastening of rusted bolts, the smoothing out of metal surfaces — can be accomplished relatively quickly with the right tool attachment.

 Now that you’ve become serious about installing an air compressor in your garage, it’s time to select a unit that would best fit your range of applications.
 Most customers select small, portable Quincy models for home use, but some people opt for larger, stationary machines.
-It really all depends on the size of your operation and the demands of the tools and machinery that are used in your craft or trade.
+It really depends on the size of your operation and the demands of the tools and machinery that are used in your craft or trade.
 To find an air compressor that will meet all of your needs, consult with one of our knowledgeable compressed air experts found on our products and services locator page.
 Or, if you are ready to buy, click here.